hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/05-bc-neumann.rst

 Recall that $C_{flux} = 0$ means a perfectly insulated (adiabatic) wall.

-On the boundary parts "Bottom", "Left" and "Inner" we keep the nonconstant Dirichlet condition from before:
+On the boundary parts "Bottom", "Left" and "Inner" we keep the nonconstant Dirichlet condition from example P01/04-bc-dirichlet:

 .. math::
          u(x, y) = Ax + By + C.